The Perfect Little Cookie: Dorie Greenspan’s Vanilla Bean Sablés

 And that’s exactly what these (Internet famous) Vanilla Bean Sables from beloved baking icon Dorie Greenspan are good for.

-Divide the dough in half and shape each into a log.
-Brush with egg wash, then roll in a generous snowstorm of sparkling sugar.
+Divide the dough in half and shape each half into a log.
+Brush with an egg wash, then roll in a generous snowstorm of sparkling sugar.

-Cut into half-inch coins and bake gently until they’re pale gold at the edges and still tender in the middle, about 18 minutes.
+Cut into half-inch coins and bake in a low oven until they’re pale gold at the edges and still tender in the middle.

-These cookies perfume the whole house with butter and vanilla—the kind of smell that makes you cancel plans and put the kettle on.
+These cookies perfume the whole house with the scent of butter and vanilla—this is the kind of smell that makes you cancel plans and put a kettle on.

-I love the specks of vanilla run through each cookie, with a crisp, sugary edge that’s impossible to resist.
+I love the specks of vanilla that run through each cookie, and the crisp, sugary edge that’s impossible to resist.

-Set out a little plate of these simple cookies with a scoop of ice cream or a bowl of fresh berries for the easiest, most unfussy dessert.
+Set out a plate of these simple but outstanding cookies with a scoop of ice cream or a bowl of fresh berries for an easy, unfussy dessert.

 Thanks for reading, friends.